pbeltram/xu8_test/bin/README.md

 ## Examples:

-Capture live image and display image in Qt GUI window.
+Capture live image from Ethernet connection and display image in Qt OpenGL GUI window.
 Zoom in/out with mouse wheel.
 IP address of xu8_cam is `169.254.50.80`, IP address of zyboz7_cam is `169.254.50.27`.
-Max Etherent bandwidth on Zynq-Z7 1Gb GEM (zyboz7_cam) is cca 950Mbps so use fractional decimation at least 1.2 to lower data bandwidth from camera.
+Max Ethernet bandwidth on Zynq-Z7 1Gb GEM (zyboz7_cam) is cca 950Mbps so use fractional decimation at least 1.2 to lower data bandwidth from camera.

 ```
 ./lnx64/papi_cam_viewer --host=169.254.50.23
 ```

 ---